joanmiespada/TrustworthinessManifesto/README.md

 > Golden rule: `every layoff is an opportunity for both team and leavers to learn from our mistakes`.

 ### 3.10 Meetings are for listening
-**We’re joining meetings to listen to the others first**.
+We want to minimise meetings; when it isn't possible to find a solution asynchronously, we schedule a meeting.
+But, **we’re joining meetings to listen to the others first**.
 After understanding our mates, we will share our thoughts openly.
 Our thoughts and vision will be written down in a document and shared in advance with meeting attendees.
 If necessary, we’ll invest some minutes reading the document(s) at the beginning of the meeting.

 ---